santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 **Components:**     :: V, S, M (1/16 pounds of spores dust, which is consumed) **Duration:**       :: 1 minute

-You throw a handfull of spores into a point 30ft. from you, a dark grey puffball mushroom with a spherical tip grows from the bag.
+You throw a handfull of spores into a point 30ft. from you, a dark grey puffball mushroom with a spherical tip grows from the point.
 It explodes making a dense cloud 10Ft. in radius of dark spores, which is iritating to the eyes.

 Creatures in this area can't see, except by wearing some eye protection and take your *martial arts dice or 1d6* magical necrotic damage at the start of their turn.

 The spores are extremly flamable any contact with fire will light them up, and any creature in the area takes your *martial arts dice or 1d6* as magic fire damage.
 This also removes the spore cloud.

-#### Fruity Explotion
+#### Cordyceps Infestation
 *2-nd level transmutation*

 **Casting Time:**   :: 1 action
 **Range:**          :: 30ft.
-**Components:**     :: V, S, M (A seed, which is consumed) **Duration:**       :: Instant
+**Components:**     :: V, S, M (1/16 pounds of spores dust, which is consumed) **Duration:**       :: Concentration, up to 1 minute

-You throw a seed to a point 30ft. from you.
-A giant palm fruit grows from the seed, and as it grows the explotion is inminent.
-Every creature in a 20ft radius of the point must make a Dexterity saving throw against your spell save DC, on a fail it becomes covered in fruit juice.

-A creature covered in the juices may use its action to clean it in any way it has.
-If the creature doesn't clean the juices, their walking speed gets reduced in half as they have to walk carefully to not slip.

-The juice is flamable, a creature set a flame recieves your *martial arts dice or 1d6* as magic fire damage at the start of every turn for two turns or till extinguished.
-If the creature passed two turns while set a flame the juice is consumed.

-If a creature is covered in juice and other flamable material use the highest damage material and ignore the other ones.
+You throw a handfull of spores into a point 30ft. from you, a thin orange cordyceps mushroom with a flat tip grows from the point.
+It explodes making a dense cloud 10Ft. in radius of dark spores.

+Creatures on this area must make a wisdom saving throw against your spell DC, on a fail, they become charmed for the duration, growing mushrooms on the top on their heads.
+Creatures inmune to the charmed condition, are inmune to the effects of this spell.

+At the begging of the creature's turn, they use their reaction to move up to their speed to the highest place posible, if terrain is plain they scatter randomly.

+A creature can use it's action to remove the mushroom and end this effect.